Bojan Beljanski

 Bojan Beljanski (Бојан Бељански; born 22 June 1986) is a Serbian handball player for Vojvodina and the Serbia national team.

 Club career

 After starting out at his hometown club Sintelon (later known as Tarkett), Beljanski moved to Spain and signed with Arrate in 2008.
-He later played for Kriens-Luzern, Frisch Auf Göppingen, Bregenz and Kadetten Schaffhausen.
+He later played for HC Kriens-Luzern, Frisch Auf Göppingen, Bregenz and Kadetten Schaffhausen.
 After spending 12 years abroad, Beljanski returned to his homeland and joined Vojvodina in 2020.

 International career

 Youth

 At youth level, Beljanski was a member of the Serbia and Montenegro winning squad at the European Under-18 Championship in August 2004.
 He subsequently helped his nation win the World Under-19 Championship in August 2005.
 Later the same month, Beljanski was a member of the team that finished as runners-up at the World Under-21 Championship.

 Senior

 At senior level, Beljanski made his major debut for Serbia at the 2012 European Championship, winning the silver medal.
 He was subsequently selected to compete at the 2012 Summer Olympics.